developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 	* **Supplemental 414-419-434-439 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 414, 419, 434 or 439.
 Disables reading of supplementals for another UPC/EAN barcode not starting with 414, 419, 434 or 439.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main barcode is returned.
 	* **Supplemental 977 -** Enables (auto-discriminate) supplemental for UPC/EAN codes starting with 977.
 Disables reading of supplementals for another UPC/EAN barcode not starting with 977.
 Tries to scan the supplemental if it is present.
 If the supplemental scanning failed, then the main barcode is returned.

 * **Retry Count -** Retry count for auto-discriminating for supplementals.
-Possible values are 2 to 20 inclusive.
+Possible values are from 2-20.
 Note that this flag is only considered if Supplemental Mode - UPC EAN is set to one of the following values: Supplementals Auto, Supplementals Smart, Supplementals 378-379, Supplementals 978-979, Supplementals 977 or Supplementals 414-419-434-439 (2 to 20).

 * **Random Weight Check Digit -** Enable random weight check digit verification.